Insurance provider Prudential sees greatest improvement scores in 2020

 The top ten is completed with beverage brands Aqua in fifth (+54.8), and new entrant Yakult in tenth (+48.0).
 The list is rounded up with dishwashing detergent Sunlight in ninth (+49.2).

 Edward Hutasoit, General Manager at YouGov Indonesia commented: “The global pandemic has resulted in the economy taking a huge hit, but with travel restrictions and most flights coming to a halt, it is the travel industry that has been hit hardest.
 This is clear in this year’s rankings, with Garuda Indonesia falling from it top spot for the first time.
-With a nation under lockdown it is digital brands that take reign, alongside snack food brands like Indomie.
-Most notably, Indonesians are also paying more attention to their health, with an improvers list dominated with insurance providers.”
+With a nation under lockdown it is digital brands that take reign, alongside snack food brands like Indomie.”

 Google takes the top spot in YouGov’s annual global best brands ranking.
 Tech brands dominate the top of the list with the search and advertising giant followed by WhatsApp, YouTube, Samsung and Amazon.